siddhartha-tartan/salarybazaar/PROJECT_DIRECTIONS.md

 ## 🎯 Project Overview

 An **AI-centric, corporate-branded unified digital hub** where employees can access banking and financial services seamlessly within their work ecosystem.
-Built for HDFC Bank + Tartan partnership.
+Built for Kotak811 + Tartan partnership.

 ## 🏗️ Architecture & Design Philosophy